Yanzheng1998/Yanzheng1998.github.io/_pages/about.md

 ## Experience
   Also, I gained a lot of precious real world experiences outside of my school.
 Last summer, I interned at [Ant Financial](https://yanzheng1998.github.io/portfolio/portfolio-1/), the biggest unicorn in China.
 During the three months, I learned a lot about the dev procedures and high standards of code quality.
 More importantly, I learned ways of tackling complex problems and gained experiences of collaborations and communications across several teams in a giant company.<br/>
 ## Mentorship
-  I really appreciate that I had opportunities to work with and mentored by a lot of smart people from Department of Computer Sciences at UW-Madison, Wisconsin Institute for Discovery, Simulation Based Engineering Lab and Ant Financial.
+  I really appreciate that I had opportunities to work with and be mentored by a lot of smart people from Department of Computer Sciences at UW-Madison, Wisconsin Institute for Discovery, Simulation Based Engineering Lab and Ant Financial.
 Knowing the importance of mentorship, I joined a club matching mentors and mentees at my school, and became a mentor of three freshman/sophomores.
 After one solid semster-long connection, I helped two of them landing internships in top tier tech companies.<br/>
 ## Life outside coding
   In my spare time, I really enjoy videos(k-pop, movies, animes, tik toks), music(trap, EDM, r&b, China Style) and sports(basketball, ).<br/>
 ## Contact me